Why Choose Mineral Wool Insulation?

 Mineral wool insulation withstands extreme heat better than other types of insulation.
 In a fire, the batts retain their shape and offer better protection against flame spread.
 And you builders may be interested to learn that when they’re combined with special fire-rated sheathing, mineral wool batts can be used to create a one-hour-fire-rated assembly without any extra labor.

 Another cool property of mineral wool batts is that they don’t absorb water, staying intact even when wet.
 This means that if your wall or roof leaks, the batts will be as good as new after they dry out.
 Fiberglass or cellulose, on the other hand, droop, clump up or compress when they get wet.
 And sometimes, the only way to restore their insulating value is to tear off the wall covering and replace them.
 When it comes to water resistance, only foam insulation beats mineral wool.
-Learn what you need to know about foam board insulation here.

 Mineral wool insulation batts are denser than other types of insulation, making them better at soundproofing interior walls, floors and ceilings.
 Install batts between rooms or in the joist spaces between floors to reduce sound transmission.